Unary Operator in Java: Types, Examples

 x = 3, y = 2

-As you can observe in this program, the post increment operator first stores the value in the left-side variable y and then the operator increments the value of x by 1.
+As you can observe in this example program, the post-increment operator first stores the current value in the left-hand side variable y and then the operator increments the value of x by 1.

-Let’s take another example based on both prefix and postfix increment operators in Java.
+Let us take another example program in which we will use both prefix and postfix increment operators in Java.

 public class IncrOperatorTest1 {